Marcin-Rogalski/webpack-helper/readme.md

 ### _createConfig()_

 Uses webpack type definitions to typecheck your code.
-Simply put your config inside id:
+Simply put your config inside it:

 ![It was a screenshot but it didn't load :(](https://raw.githubusercontent.com/Marcin-Rogalski/webpack-helper/master/screenshot.jpg)